 Netflix Instant is a terrific and very popular streaming video service which provides unlimited access to a wide range of movies and TV shows for a very reasonable $8.00 US per month.
-For your $8 you can watch all the movies you want.
-That’s the good news.
-The bad news is that Netflix Instant is not available in most parts of the world outside the U.S.A.
+Here is how to watch Netflix movies in the Philippines.

 This screenshot shows us logging on to our virtual private network.
 We use StrongVPN as our VPN provider.

 Once we are logged on to our VPN, our internet connection is encrypted and the IP address is through a server in San Francisco, California.
 Therefore, we are now able to log onto our Netflix account.

 Now we are logged into our Netflix account and are able to select the movies we want to watch.
 Like most others living in the provinces, we have a fairly slow internet connection.
 Currently we use Globe’s WiMax.
 At best, our connection is 100kbs.
 We are amazed at how well streaming Netflix works for us.
 We are in awe of what the Netflix engineers have been able to accomplish.
 The quality of the streamed image does degrade when the connection is slow and sometimes the movie is delayed as the content catches up, but generally we are very, very pleased with how the service works for us.
 It’s a real entertainment bargain at $8.00 per month.

 Since we have a U.S. credit card and address signing up for the Netflix account presented no problems.
 We are not sure what would happen if you tried to sign up using a non-US credit card.
 If you try, please post a report in the comments section.